How Modern Companies are Automating Payables, Improving Working Capital, and Leveraging Electronic Payments.

 ePayables Software Overview

 Before a payables automation can operate successfully, invoices must be entered into the organization’s system in an efficient, timely, and accurate manner.

 and other financial regulations.
 It improves the accuracy of data as a whole, which enhances an AP department’s ability to verify data on invoices and ensure that payments are issued to the correct supplier for the correct amount, helping reduce maverick, inefficient, and fraudulent spend.
 It also eliminates manual data entry and verification, which shortens the invoice-to-payment lifecycle and improves an organization’s ability to capture early payment discounts on invoices.

-Who benefits?At the staff level, automated invoice receipt improves employees’ productivity by reducing the time spent on low-value tasks like manual data entry.
+At the staff level, automated invoice receipt improves employees’ productivity by reducing the time spent on low-value tasks like manual data entry.
 At middle and upper management levels, it reduces the need to worry about tactical issues, as well as the need to “put out fires,” and increases the time they can spend on more strategic initiatives.
 For employees at the C-suite level and above, the reduction of the cost involved with processing high volumes of paper invoices with manual methods leads to improvements to the bottom line.
 It also greatly increases these professionals’ chance to manage finances strategically, and potentially turns a cost center into a profit center.

-How does it work?There are two primary ways to electronically input invoices into the appropriate accounting systems—through the use of a scanning and Optical Character Recognition (OCR) data capture process or via an eInvoicing network.
+There are two primary ways to electronically input invoices into the appropriate accounting systems—through the use of a scanning and Optical Character Recognition (OCR) data capture process or via an eInvoicing network.

 - Traditional direct integration with the supplier’s back-end AR system, typically done via Electronic Data Interchange (EDI) of XML files.

 - Online fillable forms (usually as part of a supplier portal), which ensure that a uniform invoice is submitted every time.